mtskf/coladaybooking/README.md

 - encrypts event titles with public key encryption (end to end)

 ## Usage
-- On your browser, login to MetaMask and connect to Ropsten Test Network.
+- On your browser, login to MetaMask and connect to Ropsten Testnet.
 - Visit the demo site: https://coladay.vercel.app/
 - Then, drag your mouse over the timetable to start booking rooms!